blueneogeo/xtend-async/README.md

   p3.then [ println('this will not get printed') ]

 In the above code, the mapping throws the error, but that error is passed down the chain up to where you listen for it.

+## Tasks

+Tasks are simply an extension of Promise<Boolean>, and represent a task to complete, without a result.
+To complete a task, you can call Task.complete().

 # STREAMS